homer0/projext/documents/projectConfiguration.md

 These are the settings for the feature that allows a browser target to have a dynamic configuration file.

-> For more precise information, check the document about Browser configuration
+> For more precise information, check the document about Browser configuration.

 **`configuration.enabled`**